Mass funeral under way for pupils who died in Mpumalanga crash

 The national Department of Transport said 18 pupils were in the minibus when the driver lost control of the vehicle and crashed.
 Those who were injured were admitted to the hospital.

-Transport Minister Fikile Mbalula last Thursday offered his condolences to the families of the deceased and the children who were injured, stating that the law-enforcement agencies were investigating the cause of the crash.
+Last Thursday, Transport Minister Fikile Mbalula offered his condolences to the families of the deceased.
+He also wished speedy recovery to the children who were admitted to the hospital, stating that the law-enforcement agencies were investigating the cause of the crash.

 The driver of the scholar transport was arrested and charged with nine counts of culpable homicide, overloading, and operating a non-roadworthy vehicle.
 The driver also failed to produce a valid driver’s licence.